Skip to content

 Target Audience

-• Utility Executives & System Operators: Understand how non-revenue water exposure shapes operational performance and capital prioritisation.
+• Utility Executives & System Operators: Understand how water losses, metering, billing performance, and wastewater capacity affect financial resilience.

 Report Deliverables

-• Financial Structure: Provides analysis of revenue dependence, subsidy exposure, and grant-based capital architecture.
+• Financial Structure Analysis: Provides analysis of revenue dependence, subsidy exposure, and government-backed capital funding.

-• Conditionality Mapping: Delivers insight into multilateral lending conditions and institutional reform obligations.
+• Conditionality Mapping: Delivers insight into multilateral financing requirements and institutional reform obligations.

-• Investment Risk: Enables evaluation of capital programme scale, liquidity pressure, and financing constraints.
+• Investment Risk Assessment: Enables evaluation of liquidity pressure, programme affordability, and capital-delivery constraints.

 The Five Strategic Pillars